BehnazF/360-Room-CSULB/README.md

 - Prepare your videos: Video size: 8000 x 1000 (Quicktime .MOV)
 - Using Unity Hub open "CSULB Fall 2022"
 - The main scenes is under "Scenes"> "Example1".
+- Please note you need to have Blender installed. https://www.blender.org/download/ You also use Unity version 2021.3.0f1.

 Please note that you have three different setup options here (you can enable each option and use it in your project):